Album cover illustration: the alchemy of sound and vision

 Imperfection often feels more authentic

-One of the most important lessons I’ve learned is that imperfection can be beautiful.
-In a world where digital tools allow us to create flawless, polished work, there’s something deeply human about leaving a few rough edges.
+Imperfection can indeed be beautiful.
+In a world where digital tools and new technologies such as AI allow us to create flawless, polished work, there’s something deeply human about “leaving a few rough edges”.
 It’s those imperfections that make art feel alive, relatable, and authentic.

-Whether it’s a hand-drawn sketch, a glitch in an animation, or a texture quality, these “flaws” often become the most memorable parts of a piece.
-They remind us that art is a process, not just a product, a journey of discovery, experimentation, and growth.
+Whether it’s a hand-drawn sketch, a glitch in an animation, or a certain texture quality, these “flaws” often become the most memorable parts of a piece.
+They remind us that art is a process, a story of practices, victories and also failures, not just a product but a journey of discovery, experimentation, and growth.

 If you’d like to explore more of my work, I invite you to browse my cover art gallery, where you’ll find a collection of album artworks I’ve crafted over the years.
 You can also follow the Spotify playlist featuring the most iconic album cover illustration by Shorsh.

-And if you’re working on a project that needs a visual voice, feel free to reach out via this contact form.
+And if you’re working on a project that needs a visual voice, feel free to reach out to me and.
 I’m always excited to collaborate with artists and creators who are as passionate about their craft as I am.

 Let’s create art that doesn’t just accompany music, it becomes part of it.